These Hearty & Healthy Mushroom Recipes Are So Satisfying

 By Tami Weiser

 Mushrooms are incredibly nutritious.
-They’re rich in B vitamins, bursting with antioxidants, packed with fiber, and the only plant-based source of vitamin D. They are also packed with prebiotics, championed in scientific studies as part of a gut-healthy diet.
-And yes, they’re the key to incredible satisfying dinners.
+Rich in B vitamins, bursting with antioxidants, and packed with fiber and probiotics, mushrooms are the only plant-based source of vitamin D. They’re also the key to incredible satisfying dinners.
 Simply put, mushrooms are umami bombs.
-They make any dish deeper, bolder, and more savory.
-It’s why portobellos, shiitakes, and creminis are so often used in hearty dishes — like these satisfyingly-filling mushroom dinners.
+They make any dish deeper, bolder, and more savory — that’s one of the reasons why portobellos, shiitakes, and creminis are so often used meat-free meals.

 Greek yogurt provides the creaminess and just a touch of tartness, but when it comes to overall taste, this recipe is all about the intense meatiness of mushrooms.
 Pasta never had it so good.

-An ancient grain with a terrific chewy texture and plenty of nutrients, farro adds comforting heft to the chicken and mushrooms.
-Since mushrooms love their green veggies, pair this dish with some simple roasted broccoli, broccolini, or Brussels sprouts.
+An ancient grain with a terrific chewy texture and plenty of nutrients, farro adds even more comforting heft to this mushroom and pea risotto.

 Miso and mushrooms are a pair made in umami heaven.
 This creative, Korean-influenced bowl also calls for kimchi, roasted broccoli, and quinoa, for a gluten-free, protein-packed meal that tastes as good the next day for lunch.